plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/how_to_penalty.md

 If the conditions above are violated, then the penalty can overwhelm the loss in the objective function, preventing a metamer (or MAD image) from being found.

 To see why, let's say that we wanted to encourage all pixel values to lie *outside* the range $[0.4, 0.6]$.
-That is, we want to maximize the value from {func}`~po.regularize.penalize_range(image, allowed_range=(0.4, 0.6))` above.
+That is, we want to maximize the value from `po.regularize.penalize_range(image, allowed_range=(0.4, 0.6))`.
 The standard way to maximize a function in optimization frameworks is to minimize its negative value, so we can return the negative of the output from {func}`~plenoptic.regularize.penalize_range` instead:

 ```{code-cell} ipython3
 def custom_penalty(image):